amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"initial time step (s)`" [double] is the initial time step that chemistry will ask the MPC to take.

+* `"time step control method`" [string] specifies time step control method for chemistry subcycling.
+  Choose either "fixed" (default) or "simple".
+For option "fixed", time step is fixed.
+  For option "simple", the time step is adjusted in response to stiffness of system of equations based on a simple scheme.
+This option require the following parameters: `"time step cut threshold`", `"time step cut factor`", `"time step increase threshold`", and `"time step increase factor`".

 * `"time step cut threshold`" [int] is the number of Newton iterations that if exceeded will trigger a time step cut.
 Default is 8.